TobiaszCudnik/phpquery/README.md

 >>>>>>> Updated README with project status.

 Beyond these adjustments, this project will be minimally maintained.
 For more phpQuery usage information and fork history, I highly recommend you review the https://github.com/electrolinux/phpquery README.

+## My Preferred Alternative

+There are several alternatives to phpQuery out there.
+While several have a healthy adoption rate, I was looking for a library that leveraged SimpleXML and focused on the PHP use case rather than building all of the functionality from scratch and adding unnecessarily methods and selectors simply for jQuery semantic completeness.
+In the end, I selected to launch a project that attempts to a be a PHP-centric lightweight wrapper for SimpleXML.
+[Learn more about QuipXml.](https://github.com/wittiws/quipxml)